s4005236/wave/docs/DevOps/CODE_STYLING.md

 When this happens, the commit fails and the changes made by isort must be staged to retry the commit.

 ### GitHub Actions
-- **Pylint**: Runs as an action when and rates the code from 0 to 10.
+- **Pylint**: Runs and rates the code on a scale from 0 to 10.
 A score of 10 means the code fully follows the style rules.
-The pipeline fails if the score is below 8.0.
+The pipeline used within this project fails if the score is below `8.0`.
+If the code reaches this measure, the code is generally considered to be of decent quality.
+This way, bigger problems in the code, which slow down development in the long run, can be avoided successfully.
+On the other hand, this score still gives developers enough room to breath.
+Nitpicking every little thing is not practical for the software creation process.

 More details on this workflow are provided [here](./GITHUB_ACTIONS.md).